Last Updated: September 5, 2023

-Online casino and poker will be taxed at 18% for the first five years, after which the taxation rate will climb to 20%.
+Online casinos and poker rooms will be taxed at 18% for the first five years, after which the taxation rate will climb to 20%.
 Sports betting income is taxed at 13.75%.

-So, as far as CT online poker is concerned, there is room for two poker sites to go live in the state.
-Companies wanting to get in will need to partner with one of the two tribes as these are the only entities that have the right to offer online poker in Connecticut.
+So, as far as real money online poker in CT is concerned, there is room for two poker rooms to go live in the state.
+Companies wanting to get in will need to partner with one of the two tribes, as these entities have the right to offer online poker in Connecticut.

 With the current setup, the tribes will likely aim to partner up with companies that can provide them with strong sports betting and online casino platforms.
 The small population of Connecticut does not land much promise for online poker, so it will not be the main focus.